 8. Reward Your Loyal Customers To Turn Them Into Brand Ambassadors

-Focus on these channels for ambassador marketing in 2022:
+Reward brand advocates to increase conversions from existing customers by focussing on these channels for ambassador marketing in 2023:

-New platforms for influencer/ambassador marketing will be in use, such as Upfluence, CreatorIQ, SocialBakers, Linquia and more
+- New platforms for influencer/ambassador marketing will be in use, such as to get you started, CreatorIQ, SocialBakers, Linquia, etc.

 10. Work On Users Revisiting Abandoned Carts

-A conversion marketing-savvy way to increase your conversions is to reach out to these shoppers and motivate them to complete the sale.
+Cart abandonment is a top cause of lost conversions.
+To improve your conversion rates, reach out to these shoppers and motivate them to complete the sale.

 What Is A Conversion Rate In Marketing?